 Distinguishing MPT from MKT.
-In examining the work that others have done in developing frameworks for mathematical knowledge for teaching (MKT), we became increasingly convinced that whatever framework we developed should reflect a more dynamic view of mathematical knowledge.
+Mathematical proficiency for teaching is related but not identical to mathematical knowledge for teaching (MKT).
+In examining the work that others have done in developing frameworks for MKT, we became increasingly convinced that whatever framework we developed should reflect a more dynamic view of mathematical knowledge.
 Therefore we have chosen to characterize mathematical proficiency rather than mathematical knowledge.
-Knowledge may be seen as static and something that cannot be directly observed, whereas proficiency can be viewed as the dynamic use of the knowledge one has, and can be observed in a teacher's actions and the decisions he or she makes.
-We believe a teacher's proficiency is the application of that teacher's knowledge and reveals knowledge held by the teacher.
+Proficiency is the observable application of a teacher's knowledge and therefore reveals knowledge held by the teacher.
+Furthermore, MPT is related to, but different from, pedagogical content knowledge (Shulman, 1986).
+We focus on mathematics and do not attempt to describe pedagogical knowledge or proficiency.